 Release is currently planned for early 2020.
 The movie is set in New Jersey in the 60s when, as Deadline put it, “the African-Americans and the Italians of Newark were at each other’s throats, and amongst the gangsters of each group, those conflicts became especially lethal.”

 Count us in, Mr. Chase!
-In celebration of this news, we’ve ranked our ten favorite episodes of the seminal gangster series that you should revisit immediately.
+In anticipation of its release, we’ve ranked our ten favorite episodes of the seminal gangster series that you should revisit immediately.

 “Pilot”: S1, E1

 “I feel like I came in at the end . . . the best is over,” Tony (James Gandolfini) tells Dr. Melfi (Lorraine Bracco) about America’s waning glory days.
 The conversation offers a poignant opener to what became one of the most defining American TV shows of all time, one that keeps its nose firmly pressed up against the window of American nostalgia throughout.

 The episode is terse & masterful, highlighting Tony’s suspenseful dichotomy as a character: the monstrous family man having a panic attack over a lost flock of ducks, but sparing little feeling for whacking flocks of people.